zaikaman/Youtube-Brainrot-Extension/README.md

 **Split mode doesn't activate**
 - Ensure you're on a supported website (YouTube.com or fullstack.edu.vn)
 - **Check if `brainrot-video.mp4` file exists** in the root directory
-- Try manual activation using the split screen button
+- Try manual activation using the split screen button in YouTube's player controls
-- Check if theater mode is available on the current video
+- Refresh the page if issues persist

 **Extension fails to load**
 - Verify that `brainrot-video.mp4` file is present in the root directory